 It is essential that you begin to create your own cheat sheets for the localities you research the most, and also for general research topics.

 Family Tree Magazine has developed some handy cheat sheets for general topics and they are free.

 Click this link for access to these quick reference guides.
+You will first need to sign up for a free account and sign in to access the free resources.
 Here are some snippets from several cheat sheets.
 I like this timeline of naturalization laws:

 This war service reference guide will help you know which military conflicts your ancestor might have been a part of:

 There are plenty more on Family Tree Magazine’s website, so check them out.
 Create a link to them in your digital genealogy toolkit, and add printouts to your reference binder, Cheater 😉